gfxdisp/dark-stereo/README.md

 4. Import following asset pack from the Unity Asset Store: https://assetstore.unity.com/packages/3d/environments/landscapes/rpg-poly-pack-lite-148410 .
 5. Project is ready to run.
 6. **Note:** Project tested with Unity 2019.3.8f1.

+# Data Analysis and Plots for the Stereo Constancy Model
+The raw data for EXPERIMENT 1, 3D SHAPE PERCEPTION can be found in *data/data_3d_shape_perception.csv*.

+To process the data and generate the plots for the fitted beta per condition (Fig 4) and the equivalent-beta lines (Fig 5), run *stereo_constancy_model/data_processing/analyze_data.m*.
+Refer to the paper for more details about the stereo constancy model.